-This article was written for our Talent Keeping subscriber base.
-Not receiving Talent Keeping?
-Subscribe here quickly and for free.
+This article was written for our subscribers.
+Subscribe to Pivotal quickly and for free.

 Article in a nutshell: Coaching speeds up newly promoted leaders finding their place and their voice in their new peer group by working through ‘how will I be perceived?’ worries.
 One of five positive actions coachees have taken to speed up how comfortable they feel in the group is to meet with peers 1:1.
 Existing members of a leadership team need to see the newcomer as an asset who brings a fresh lens the whole group can benefit from – but only if they encourage their new peer to express dissenting views and ask challenging questions.